jazzsequence/museum-core/readme.txt

 == Changelog ==

+= Version 1.1.3 =

+* fixes error on validation if favicon is null

 = Version 1.1.2 =

 * moved optional header meta out of the `header.php` and into a `wp_head` action